teleprint-me/json-py-craft/docs/core/types.md

 ### `EncodeError`
 A tuple of error types for JSON encoding, including:
 - `TypeError`: Raised by `json.dump(s)` for encoding errors.
-- Includes all errors defined in `FileError`.

 ### `DecodeError`
 A tuple of error types for JSON decoding, including:
 - `json.JSONDecodeError`: Raised by `json.loads` for decoding errors.
-- Includes all errors defined in `FileError`.

 ### `JSONError`
 A unified set of error types for handling JSON-related errors.
 It includes both `EncodeError` and `DecodeError`.